Goldilocks and the three bears shoebox stories!

 Have you ever thought of crafting your own favourite nursery story, with a shoe box and some cardboard inner tubes?

-Such a great project to do with your kids over the long holidays!
+It’s a great project to do with your kids over the holidays!

 Techno-gadgets!

-With all these kids’ tech gadgets, singing, and light-bursting toys that are currently around for kids, have you ever asked yourself whatever happened to our ordinary down-to-earth reading books?
+With all these kids’ tech gadgets, singing, toys and light-bursting toys currently available, have you ever wondered what happened to our ordinary down-to-earth reading books?

 HELP KIDS AND HOLIDAYS!